Hyundai KONA Electric 64 kWh (2018)

 The Hyundai KONA Electric caused a big stir upon release in 2018 - long range, affordable, sporty, good-looking, smart interior - and Elon Musk-baiting billboard ads!
 The 64 kWh variant offers a greater range and performance, making it the pick of the pair, but it comes with the loftier price.
 These are really great full battery electric cars.

-The table below shows the estimated time to charge your Hyundai KONA 64 kWh from empty to full.
-For rapid charging we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.
+The table below shows the estimated time to charge your Kona from empty to full.
+For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|